rocky/pycdio/README.txt

 pretty complete, except file *stat()* information which is at present is pretty minimal.

-That said, what's in there is very usable It contains probably more access capabilities than what most media players that don't use libcdio have.
+That said, what's in there is very usable.
+It contains probably more access capabilities than what most media players that don't use libcdio have.